excalidraw/rfcs/active-rfcs/0000-tables.md

 Ideally the first row and column should be preserved for the row and column header.
 But do we need a separate distinction for headers ?
 (Eg showing header in diff background color or some highlighter how miro does it).

-I think the users will be able to style the headers differently once we have support for wyswyg editor, so till then lets keep it simple
+I think the users will be able to style the headers differently once we have support for wyswyg editor, so till then lets keep it simple.

+## Questions

+- Should the `cells` in the above structure be actual text elements or virtual elements which are just rendered on canvas but physically they don't exist in json?
+This will definately simplify the data structure, however there are some unknowns listed below.

+- With above approach of virtual elements, how will impact the overall performance of interacting with tables since we heavily rely on actual elements ?
+- How will this impact collaboration ?
+We may need a custom logic for tables?

+# Adoption strategy

+- If we implement this proposal, how will existing Excalidraw users adopt it?

+This is a new feature so adoption should be straight forward and they will be using it as needed.

+- Is this a breaking change?
+If yes how are migrating the existing Excalidraw users ?

+No this is not a breaking change (unless we change some existing implementation) so hopefully no migration will be needed.